xuankimtran/docs-1/pages/katalon-studio/docs/import-export-desired-capabilities.md

 		</tr>
 		<tr>
 			<td>
-				<p>To reuse or copy the configured desired capabilities to multiple places with some minor changes.</p>
+				<p>Reuse or copy the configured desired capabilities to multiple places with some minor changes.</p>
 			</td>
 			<td rowspan="2">
 				<ol>